-Many start out in places like France, Fiji or Iceland.
+Many start in places like France, Fiji or Iceland.
 Once they're bottled, they're shipped to the states, trucked across the country and then transported again to local retailers.
-Finally we drive to the store to pick them up.
-Every step of the way enormous amounts of non-renewable fossil fuels are getting burned up.
+Finally, we drive to the store to pick them up.
+Every step of the way, enormous amounts of non-renewable fossil fuels are getting burned up.
 On average, over a BILLION bottles a week are being consumed.

 The bottles are a problem as well.
 Each one is made from petroleum products and less than 15% of those bottles are being recycled.
 Two million tons of plastic bottles are ending up in landfills every year.
 Even when they are recycled, it's often only into products that can't be recycled again.

 We had to find an alternative to those bottles.
 Hard plastic wasn't an option because it wouldn't stand up to the rigors of constant daily use and abuse.
 Aluminum was light and strong, but the bottles had to be lined with a toxic epoxy or fragile ceramic to make them safe to drink out of.
 Water fountains were good, but inconvenient.
 Glasses might work, but we couldn't risk them breaking on the workout floor.

 After searching and trying alternatives for nearly two months, we finally found a solution with stainless steel.

 There are a few companies that produce stainless steel drinking bottles and we happened to choose the 27 oz. bottles from Klean Kanteen.
 To make sure there was as little plastic as possible, we chose the stainless steel lids for them.

 Our upfront investment was $2,000 for 190 bottles, $500 on a good energy star dishwasher and $300 on a premium reverse osmosis water filter.